SFTtech/openage/doc/reverse_engineering/formations.md

 5..Else............
 Admiral Yun Shi (UnitID: 844)
 ```

 Because the same formation system is used for land and sea units it is possible to mix them inside a formation.
-This behavior can be seen when one selects ships and land units and then sends them in shallow water.
+This behavior can be observed when one selects ships and land units and then sends them into shallow water.

 ## Subformations